 As we mentioned above, spread is the distance between a collar’s points.
 You will often hear the term “spread collar” when you’re shopping for shirts, and it tends to get misused as a term for any collar with a medium-to-wide spread.
 We even gave it its own category below!

 In actuality, collar spread is a continuum, and every collar in the world falls somewhere on that continuum.
 A point collar is just a spread collar with very little spread.
-A “Windsor” or cutaway collar is the opposite: a collar with so much spread that it forms a 180-degree angle.
+A “Windsor” or cutaway collar is the opposite: a collar with so much spread that it forms an almost 180-degree angle.